 - All sanctioned motocross and youth meets are claiming meets.
-The claiming price shall be 30 percent over (50 percent over for Supermini) manufacturer's suggested retail price using the Black Book AMA Official Motorcycle Value Guide, Kelly Blue Book or NADA appraisal guide and include the complete motorcycle, supermini or minicycle.
-Vintage- and ATV-class equipment shall be excluded from the claiming rule. - 2.
-Any rider (claimant) may enter a claim for a motorcycle, supermini or minicycle ridden in an event in which the claimant has competed.
+The claiming price shall be 50 percent over manufacturer's suggested retail price using the Black Book AMA Official Motorcycle Value Guide, Kelly Blue Book or NADA appraisal guide and include the complete motorcycle, supermini or minicycle.
+Vintage- and ATVclass equipment shall be excluded from the claiming rule. - 2.
+Any rider (claimant) over the age of 18 or represented by a parent or legal guardian may enter a claim for a motorcycle, supermini or minicycle ridden in an event in which the claimant has competed.
 A claimant may enter a claim with the referee any time during the meet but no later than 30 minutes after the race results of the event in which the claimant has competed are posted.
-There will be no additional time added to this process in the event of a claim. - Cash, certified check or bank draft must accompany a claim.
-The owner of the claimed motorcycle must immediately deliver it intact, along with a clear title or bill of sale. - If more than one claim is received for the same motorcycle, the meet referee will hold a drawing to determine the successful claimant. - If a rider whose motorcycle is claimed refuses to comply, they must forfeit the trophy, is disqualified from the meet and will be suspended for one year. - 6.
+There will be no additional time added to this process in the event of a claim.
+Claimant shall remain anonymous, and claims will be irrevocable upon receipt of the claiming fee.

+- 3. Cash or cashier's check must accompany a claim.
+The owner of the claimed motorcycle must immediately deliver it intact, along with a clear title or bill of sale.
+In the event the claimed motorcycle is the qualified motorcycle in future events of the meet, said motorcycle will be immediately impounded by meet officials.
+All maintenance will be supervised by meet officials and claimed motorcycle will remain in the custody of meet officials. - If more than one claim is received for the same motorcycle, the meet referee will hold a drawing to determine the successful claimant. - If a rider whose motorcycle is claimed refuses to comply, they must forfeit the trophy, is disqualified from the meet and will be suspended for one year. - 6.
 A rider may not enter a claim on their own equipment. - Any rider deemed by the AMA to be complicit in circumventing the claiming rule (i.e. placing a claim with the intent of returning the motorcycle to the original owner), will be subject to a 1-year suspension of competition privileges.